Owen Miller Player Props: Brewers vs. Tigers

 Tigers Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in the league.
+- The Tigers pitching staff ranks 25th in MLB with a collective eight strikeouts per nine innings.

-- The Tigers have the 23rd-ranked team ERA across all league pitching staffs (4.87).
+- The Tigers have a 4.73 team ERA that ranks 22nd across all league pitching staffs.

-- The Tigers rank 22nd in baseball in home runs surrendered (29 total, 1.5 per game).
+- Tigers pitchers combine to allow 31 total home runs at a clip of 1.5 per game (to rank 23rd in baseball).

-- Boyd (0-1) gets the starting nod for the Tigers in his fourth start of the season.
-He's put together a 4.50 ERA in 14 2/3 innings pitched, with 11 strikeouts.
+- Turnbull (1-3) gets the starting nod for the Tigers in his fifth start of the season.
+He's put together a 7.85 ERA in 18 1/3 innings pitched, with 13 strikeouts.

-- The lefty last appeared in relief on Sunday, when he tossed 2/3 innings against the Baltimore Orioles while giving up hits.
+- In his last time out -- out of the bullpen on Monday -- the right-hander tossed 2/3 innings against the Milwaukee Brewers while surrendering hits.

-- The 32-year-old has put up an ERA of 4.50, with 7.1 strikeouts per nine innings, in three games this season.
-Opponents are hitting .222 against him.
+- The 30-year-old has a 7.85 ERA and 6.4 strikeouts per nine innings across four games this season, while giving up a batting average of .301 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.